rdmtc/node-red-contrib-sun-position/blind_control.md

 The Input is for triggering the calculation and for setting overwrites of the blind position.

-- **force output** an incoming message with a property `msg.forceOut`, `msg.payload.forceOut` of value true will force to send the output message every time.
-Otherwise a new output message will only be send if the blind position or the reason for the blind position has changed to the last out message.
-(This will not work if no blind position is available.)
 - **reset** an incoming message with `msg.reset` is `true` or `msg.payload.reset` is `true` or where the `msg.topic` contains `resetOverwrite` and the value of `msg.payload` = `true` will reset any existing overrides.
   - **position** an incoming message with a numeric property of `msg.blindPosition`, `msg.position`, `msg.level`, `msg.blindLevel`,  `msg.payload.blindPosition`, `msg.payload.position`, `msg.payload.level`, `msg.payload.blindLevel` or where the  `msg.topic` contains `manual` or `levelOverwrite` and the value of `msg.payload` is a numeric value will override any of rule/sun/.. based level of the blind.
     - If an override is already active a new message changes the blind level if the **priority** of the existing override allows this.